 Data security!
 What is data security and why is it so important?
 What is the difference between data security and data protection?
 It's a complex topic and often causes confusion.
-In a joint campaign, The Core facilities for communication and IT want to raise more awareness.
+In a joint campaign, the core facilities for communication and IT want to raise more awareness.
 Pat Privacy, Ingo Innocent and the Gremlin are helping.

 In contrast to data security, data protection refers to all measures taken to protect an individual with regard to his or her personal data.
 It serves to protect the privacy of each individual.
-Personal data should neither be misused nor passed on without being asked.
+Personal data should neither be misused nor passed on without permission.
 In principle, each person should be able to decide for themselves which of their data should be accessible to whom and when.

 According to the EU Parliament, this right to informational self-determination is derived from Article 8 (1) of the European Convention on Human Rights.